General Electric: Pollution of the Housatonic River

 From c.
 1932 until 1977, GE polluted the Housatonic River with PCB discharges from its plant at Pittsfield, Massachusetts.
 EPA designated the Pittsfield plant and several miles of the Housatonic to be a Superfund site in 1997, and ordered GE to remediate the site.
-Aroclor 1254 and Aroclor 1260, made by Monsanto, was the primary contaminant of the pollution.
+Aroclor 1254 and Aroclor 1260, products manufactured by Monsanto, were the principal contaminants that were discharged into the river.
 The highest concentrations of PCBs in the Housatonic River are found in Woods Pond in Lenox, Massachusetts, just south of Pittsfield, where they have been measured up to 110 mg/kg in the sediment.
 About 50% of all the PCBs currently in the river are estimated to be retained in the sediment behind Woods Pond dam.
 This is estimated to be about 11,000 lb of PCBs.
-Former filled oxbows are also polluted.
+Formerly filled oxbows are also polluted.
 Waterfowl and fish who live in and around the river contain significant levels of PCBs and can present health risks if consumed.
+In 2020 GE completed remediation and restoration of its 10 manufacturing plant areas within the city of Pittsfield.
+As of 2023 plans for cleanup of the river south of the city are not finalized.

 Social responsibility

 Environmental initiatives

+The environmental work and research of GE can be seen as early as 1968 with the experimental Delta electric car built by the GE Research and Development Center led by Bruce Laumeister.
+The electric car led to the production shortly after of the cutting-edge technology of the first commercially produced all-electric Elec-Trak garden tractor, which was manufactured from around 1969 until 1975.

+Despite these initiatives, GE has been recognized as a source of PCB pollution in the case of GENERAL ELECTRIC COMPANY v.
+LOWE'S HOME CENTERS, INC.

-On June 6, 2011, GE announced that it has licensed solar thermal technology from California-based eSolar for use in power plants that use both solar and natural gas.
+On June 6, 2011, GE announced that it had licensed solar thermal technology from California-based eSolar for use in power plants that use both solar and natural gas.

 On May 26, 2011, GE unveiled its EV Solar Carport, a carport that incorporates solar panels on its roof, with electric vehicle charging stations under its cover.

 In May 2005, GE announced the launch of a program called "Ecomagination", intended, in the words of CEO Jeff Immelt, "to develop tomorrow's solutions such as solar energy, hybrid locomotives, fuel cells, lower-emission aircraft engines, lighter and stronger durable materials, efficient lighting, and water purification technology".
 The announcement prompted an op-ed piece in The New York Times to observe that, "while General Electric's increased emphasis on clean technology will probably result in improved products and benefit its bottom line, Mr. Immelt's credibility as a spokesman on national environmental policy is fatally flawed because of his company's intransigence in cleaning up its own toxic legacy."